Dietetics BSc (Hons)Study level: Undergraduate

 Human Nutrition and Metabolism - 20 credits

-This module is to provide you with a sound knowledge and understanding of the science of human nutrition, and a basic understanding of the principles underlying human metabolism relevant for the study of dietetics.
-You will consider the role of individual nutrients in the achievement and maintenance of good health and principles underpinning the development of dietary guidelines and current dietary guidelines for the UK population are explored.
+This module provides you with a sound knowledge and understanding of the science of human nutrition, and a basic understanding of the principles underlying human metabolism relevant for the study of dietetics.
+You will consider the role of individual nutrients in the achievement and maintenance of good health and principles underpinning the development of dietary guidelines, and current dietary guidelines for the UK population are explored.
 The module supports the development of skills that you will need to use food composition tables, dietary analysis software and dietary reference values.
 Practical workshops will enable you to develop a working knowledge of food portion sizes, recipe modification, nutrient-modified foods and food labelling.

-Foundations of Evidence Informed Practice - 20 credits
+Foundations of Evidence-Informed Practice - 20 credits

-This module is designed to enable you to become an independent, evidence informed, life-long learner.
+This module is designed to enable you to become an independent, evidence-informed, life-long learner.
 You will be introduced to the principles of gathering, appraising, interpreting and applying evidence to support your learning and professional development.
-In addition you will also study the principles underpinning research and evidence-informed practice in the context of dietetics.
+In addition, you will also study the principles underpinning research and evidence-informed practice in the context of dietetics.